w3joe/railier/README.md

 - 🧪 **Test Runner** - Simulate and visualize guardrail execution
 - ⚡ **Real-time Evaluation** - <100ms evaluation time
 - 💾 **Local Storage** - All data stored in your browser

+> **Note on Deployment**: The deployed frontend may not work as expected for AI features because Ollama is being used locally.
+Without a connection to the local backend/Ollama, AI generation will use fallback demo modes.

 ## Tech Stack